 Direct Advertising and Sponsored Posts

-This is against Google’s guidelines and your website could be punished within Google’s ranking system if you are caught doing this.
+This is against Google’s guidelines and the FTC.
+Your website could be punished within Google’s ranking system if you are caught doing this.
 This will push you down the list of search engine results and negatively impact the amount of traffic you’ll receive from search engines.

 Legitimate companies are willing to pay more and may offer you several hundred or even a couple thousand dollars for your blog’s traffic, especially if you promote them on social media, to your email list, or if they are sponsoring multiple posts on your website.